christianclark123/Active-Directory/README.md

 ![image](https://github.com/user-attachments/assets/5be18b6e-86f5-4423-8ad1-84ef90d69cb1)
 ![image](https://github.com/user-attachments/assets/995b3de4-283b-4182-a0ff-95eb676a500e)

 Install Windows Server 2022.
-Search "Windows server 2022 iso" Click the first link, that will bring you to the registration page.
+Search "Windows server 2022 iso" Click the first link, which will bring you to the registration page.
 Click on the "Download ISO".
 After registration, you will be able to download the ISO image. *NOTE* This may take a while depending on your download speeds.

 ![image](https://github.com/user-attachments/assets/9f16ab41-0a3e-411a-8990-be82b9488aa4)
 ![image](https://github.com/user-attachments/assets/aab087ce-8872-47d4-b588-1c53e9328435)